cloudbank-project/containers-tutorial/content/03-deploying-containers.md

 To connect the file share to our cloud containers, we'll add a few extra options to our `az container create` command:

 - `--azure-file-volume-account-name [NAME]`
   The name of the storage account that we created.

 - `--azure-file-volume-account-key [KEY]`
   The key to the storage account that we created.
 In the command exmaple below, we retrieve it with some fancy terminal magic similar to how we got the container registry password.

 - `--azure-file-volume-share-name [NAME]`
   The name of the file share *within* the storage account we created.

 - `--azure-file-volume-mount-path [CONTAINER PATH]` The path inside of the container to mount the share to.
 This is like the second half of the `-v [LOCAL PATH]:[CONTAINER PATH]` flag that you pass to `docker run` when running containers on your workstation or personal computer.

-In addition to the above flags that mount a file share to our container, we also need to tell the container to generate a PDF.
+In addition to the above flags that mount a file share to our container, we also need to tell the container to generate file output instead of screen output.
 Unlike the Docker CLI, Azure doesn't let us add extra flags when we run the container, it only lets us replace the entrypoint entirely:

 - `--command-line "[COMMAND HERE]"`
   This flag will replace the container entrypoint with whatever you specify in double-quotes.
 This is the equivalent of `--entrypoint` when using `docker run`.

-We'll mount the file share to the location `/output` in our container, and then save a file there called `text.pdf` by using then entrypoint "`python3 src/main.py --pdf /output/text.pdf`".
+We'll mount the file share to the location `/output` in our container, and then save a file there called `text.txt` by using then entrypoint "`python3 src/main.py --txt /output/textbook.txt`".

 Copy and execute the command line below, replacing the `[ ]`-indicated blanks with their appropriate values.
 It's probably a good idea to first copy this content into a blank text file, replace the `[ ]`-blanks, and then copy _that_ into your terminal.